Vaibhav-Ankolekar/College-Notes-Vault/Environmental Management/UT 2 QB Answers.md

 1. To advise the Central Government on any matter concerning the improvement of the quality of air and water and the prevention and control or abatement of air/water pollution.
 2. Plan and cause to be executed a nation-wide programme for the prevention, control or abatement of air and water pollution.
 3. Coordinate the activities of the State Boards and resolve disputes among them.
-4. Provide technical assistance and guidance to the State Boards, carry out and sponsor investigations and research relating to problems of air pollution and prevention, control or abatement of air and water pollution.
+4. Provide technical assistance and guidance to the State Boards, carry out and sponsor investigations and research relating to problems of air pollution and water pollution.
 5. Plan and organize the training of persons engaged or to be engaged in programmes for prevention, control or abatement of air and water pollution on such terms and conditions as the Central Pollution Board may specify.
-6. Organize through mass media a comprehensive programme regarding prevention, control or abatement of air and water pollution.
+6. Organize a comprehensive programme through mass media regarding prevention, control or abatement of air and water pollution.
-7. Collect, compile and publish technical and statistical data relating to air/water pollution and the measures devised for its effective prevention and control or abatement and prepare manuals, codes or guides relating to prevention, control or abatement of air and water pollution.
+7. Collect, compile and publish technical and statistical data relating to air/water pollution and the measures devised for its effective prevention and control or abatement of air and water pollution.
 8. Lay down standards for the quality of air and water.
 9. Collect and disseminate information in respect of matters relating to air and water pollution.